olaviinha/FinnStonks/README.md

 In short, it turns a simple [`stocks.txt` containing your asset purchases and sales](#your-trading-data) into this:

 ![PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm4.png)
 Imaginary portfolio viewed on FINNSTONKS PEPM.
 Columns: owned shares, EUR invested, EUR changed since purchase, percent changed since purchase, daily change history for the previous 3 days in percent.
-In this example, the option to include liquidations in changes and totals is used.

 ### Table of contents
 1. [Used APIs and how to obtain required API key](#used-apis-and-how-to-obtain-required-api-key)